 Back to top

-Mark makes addictive TV.
-When he was 13, Mark decided he wanted to be a television producer – and he’s been actively engaged in the blood, sweat, and tears of the business for more than twenty years.
-Over the past decade at Insight, Mark has worked on countless award-winning productions including The Amazing Race Canada – the most-watched Canadian TV show on record – on which he serves as showrunner and Supervising Producer.
-In addition to writing, producing, and developing new reality programming, Mark is a member of Insight’s executive team responsible for long term strategic planning and international business development.
+Over the past decade at Insight, Mark has worked on a number of award-winning productions including The Amazing Race Canada – the most-watched Canadian TV show on record – on which he serves as Executive Producer and showrunner.
+In addition to writing, producing, and developing new formats, Mark is a member of Insight’s executive team responsible for long term strategic planning and international business development which includes Insights work in the world of gaming related programming.

-Mark left his inimitable creative mark on all 186 episodes of the ratings juggernaut Canadian Idol and was instrumental in the adaptation of the worldwide Idol franchise for the Canadian marketplace.
-More recently, Mark adapted NBC Universal’s Top Chef franchise for Canada and in doing so introduced Canadians to the next generation of culinary superstars.
+Before the race Mark was at the helm of all six seasons of the ratings juggernaut Canadian Idol and was instrumental in the adaptation of the worldwide Idol franchise for the Canadian marketplace.
+He also worked with Food Network Canada to bring NBC Universal’s Top Chef franchise to Canada and continues to oversee the series as Executive Producer.

 Back to top

-Erin has been embracing her passion for storytelling at Insight for over fifteen years.
+Erin Brock has embraced her passion for storytelling at Insight for over twenty years, helming some of Canada’s highest rated reality, lifestyle & documentary series.
 As a Senior Vice President and Showrunner, Erin makes sure riveting stories and compelling characters are at the heart of all her shows.
 In addition to both her development and production responsibilities, Erin is a member of Insight’s executive leadership team responsible for long term strategic planning and international business development.

-Erin acts as the Executive Producer on the Canadian version of Big Brother.
-Heading into its sixth season, Erin has spearheaded the multi-platform groundbreaking hit series since its launch in 2012.
+Erin acts as the Executive Producer and Showrunner on the Canadian version of Big Brother (#1 Canadian Show in 18-49 demo) now heading into its 9th season, Erin has spearheaded the multi-platform ground-breaking hit series since its launch in 2012.
 Global’s Big Brother Canada continues to dominate in its timeslot on multiple platforms, broadcasting 3 nights a week as well as 24/7 on the live feeds.
 Before moving over to Global in season 3, Big Brother Canada launched on Slice and was the most-watched reality program of all-time across all specialty channels in Canada.
 Brock’s focus on creating unique and innovative cross-platform engagement and social media opportunities resulted in record-breaking page views for broadcaster Shaw Media.

 Back to top